googlefonts/googlefonts.github.io/gf-guide/onboarder-workflow.md

 The `status` column is updated thanks to the `gftools push module`.
 It checks the servers against the font families and output which server displays which version.
 The `lists` column on the other hand is updated manually.

 1. <mark class=pink>In Dev</mark> / `no list tag`: these PRs were merged recently and not added to a list yet.
 You can add them the tag <mark class=blue>to_sandbox</mark> at the moment of preparing the lists, or <mark class=red>blocked</mark> if something is wrong after merging.
-2. <mark class=pink>In Dev</mark> / <mark class=blue>to_sanbox</mark>: the font has not yet been pushed to Sandbox.
+2. <mark class=pink>In Dev</mark> / <mark class=blue>to_sandbox</mark>: the font has not yet been pushed to Sandbox.
 3. <mark class=yellow>In Sandbox</mark> / <mark class=blue>to_sandbox</mark>: the font directory path has been effectively pushed to Sandbox.
     - Check each item in Sandbox (see later section to know how to check them).
     - If they pass, they can be added into the <mark class=purple>to_production</mark> list.
     - You can also check the item on the list that have not been pushed and investigate why.
-    - If a PR had the label <mark class=grey>small fix</mark> it can mean that it is amending a blocked PR in Sanbox.
+    - If a PR had the label <mark class=grey>small fix</mark> it can mean that it is amending a blocked PR in Sandbox.
 We only need to track one PR per server, if two PRs for the same project are in the same server you can remove one from the project board (usually the one that amends the original one, or the one that contains the less files).
     - Check and update status and list of items that are not covered by the script (knowledge, language, etc)
 4. <mark class=yellow>In Sandbox</mark> / <mark class=purple>to_production</mark>, it has not been pushed to prod yet.
 5. <mark class=green>Live</mark> / <mark class=purple>to_production</mark>: it has been effectively pushed to prod.
 You can remove the list tag if nothing curious or abnormal occurs (such as something you know can't be live).